Kent-H/voltha-k8s-playground/README.md

 - `VirtualBox`, tested with Version 5.2.8 r121009 on MacOSX
 - Internet access, this playground pulls Vagrant boxes from the Internet as well as installs Ubuntu application packages from the Internet.
+- `GNU sed`, the script(s) provided by this playground perform string substitution operations using the sed utility.
+If you are using a Mac, you may need to install the GNU sed implementation (e.g. brew install gnu-sed)

 ## Bringing Up The cluster